 Do you feel like you always look tired?
 Under eye bags may be the culprit — and fillers could be your answer!
 Under eye fillers can reduce the appearance of wrinkles and bags under the eyes, leaving your face looking more youthful and refreshed.

 Face fillers are generally used to address wrinkles and fine lines on the face, particularly around the mouth and nose.
 Since face fillers smooth out the skin around the injection site, it can also help improve facial symmetry.

 Lost facial volume can result in sunken cheeks that can detract from your appearance.
 Cheek fillers restore lost volume to the cheeks, giving you vibrancy and youthful bounce.

 Injectable fillers are performed in the doctor’s office with the use of local anesthetic creams if necessary.
-Almost pain-free, the patient will only feel a prick from the injection.
-The substance will be injected gradually in even layers to make sure a natural looking result and contour is achieved.
+It’s almost pain-free; the patient will only feel a prick from the injection.
+The substance will be injected gradually in even layers to make sure a natural-looking result and contour are achieved.
 Sometimes, it may take more than one full syringe depending on how much volume is needed.

 Following treatment, you can expect to see almost immediate results.
 There may be slight swelling, bruising, and redness on the treated area, but this usually subsides after a few days.
 Patients will be able to return to a normal routine a few hours after treatment, but your surgeon may ask you to take a few days off from any strenuous exercise.